Cannabis Trichromes: Guide to the Different Types of Weed

 It is known for its anti-inflammatory and pain-relieving effects.
 It is commonly found in indica strains, which have been cultivated for years.
 As well as found in sativa strains, but in much smaller amounts.

-CBN has very rare variations, but the most common one is known as the “old man” trichrome.
-Old Man: Old Man is the most common CBN trichrome and is found in strains like Hindu Skunk and Afghan Kush.
+CBN exhibits rare variations, with the most prevalent one identified as the “old man” trichrome.
+The Old Man, found in strains like Hindu Skunk and Afghan Kush, is the most common CBN trichrome.

 CBC Trichromes: The Schizophrenia-Causing Cannabinoid

 There are no variations of CBC trichromes, but the most common CBC trichome is the “blue” trichome.
 Blue: Blue is the only CBC trichrome.
-It is found in strains like Northern Lights and Purple Kush.
+Strains like Northern Lights and Purple Kush contain it.

 While they all produce very different effects, these four cannabinoids share a common origin in the trichomes of cannabis plants.
 However, understanding the difference in THC, CBD, CBN, and CBC trichromes can help you to find the right weed for your needs.